The Real Reason Why Our Students Love Fridays

 Starting from the 1400s, students learn about the technologies used in North America and Europe to grind grains for bread.
 Breads Through History facilitates student discussion around the cultural significance of these technologies and their impact on civilizations.
 The class then gets hands-on as students use these technologies to grind grains and make bread in the historical way of bread making.

 The need for language competence in a global society touches every sector of life.
-From career preparation in an international workforce, to citizen diplomacy and national defense, to one’s role in a social or virtual community, communication across cultures is key.
+From career preparation in an international workforce, to citizen diplomacy and national defense, to one’s role in a social community, communication across cultures is key.
 In this workshop, students learn how to create with language, ask and answer simple questions on familiar topics, and handle a simple situation or transaction.

 The CHOICE Innovation workshop is a prerequisite for AAI's CHOICE class and the CHOICE excursion.
 Students in the CHOICE program work to end extreme poverty prevalent in our global societies while developing leadership skills and global awareness.
 These workshops fundamentally alter students' mentality, awareness, and engagement by engaging them in impactful, reflective, and international experiences.